-System elements should be placed as in "Interconnection Diagram" on page 12.
-The EML sensor is supplied with 40 m of cable.
-This should be guided to a dry area where a junction box (Yard supply or SKIPPER part nr.
-ZZL-01020) should be used to extend the cable to the bridge.
+System elements should be placed as in "Interconnection diagram" on page 12.
+The EML sensor is supplied with 25 m of cable.
+This should be guided to a dry area where a junction box (yard supply or SKIPPER part JB12) should be used to extend the cable to the bridge.
 The EML sensor is a smart sensor and outputs propriety NMEA messages.
-This standard is based on RS-422, so cable lengths should not be a problem.
-However, power is sent down the cable and the sensor should have at least 21 V at the sensor junctions box to function normally.
-If the voltage (under use) is less than 21 V, the Yellow/ Orange pair (J200 pin 7-8) can be removed/disconnected in the junction box and Electronic Unit, and the pair used to double up the power (J200 pin 1-2).
+This standard is based on

+RS-422, so cable lengths should not be a problem.
+The cable can be cut or extended.
+However, power is sent down the cable and the sensor should have at least 16 V at the sensor junctions box to function normally.
+If the voltage (under use) is less than 16 V, the yellow/orange pair (J200 pin 7-8) can be removed/disconnected in the junction box and electronic unit, and the pair used to double up the power (J200 pin 1-2) as shown in diagram on next page "JB60CD Interconnection Diagram" on page 17.
 The cable should be as follows:

-Up to 40 m Use supplied cable
+Up to 25 m Use supplied cable (40 m on EML sensors)

 Up to 100 m 4 twisted pairs min 0.5 mm

 Up to 300 m 4 twisted screen pairs 1.5 mm

 Up to 600 m 4 twisted screen pairs 2.5 mm

 Over 600 m Local 24 V supply to sensor at junction box is recommended